Teatro Marcello has two storeys of arches – empty apart from the ghosts – but, above, are glazed windows.

 It reaches a dead end and, on the left, no 30, is the entrance to Palazzo Savelli Orsini, the residence that adjoins and rises above Teatro Marcello.

-The first proprietors were the Savelli family.
-In the early sixteenth century, they transformed the original fortress into a renaissance residence.
-The work involved demolishing a significant part of Teatro Marcello; the garden is located where the seating section of the theatre used to be.
+The first proprietors were the Savelli family, who, in the early sixteenth century, transformed their fortress into a renaissance residence.
+They demolished a significant part of Teatro Marcello, and the garden is where the seating section used to be.

-The Orsini family acquired the palazzo in 1729 and the entrance to the garden is guarded by two bears, their symbol.
+The Orsini family acquired the palazzo in 1729.
+Two bears, the Orsini symbol, guard the entrance to the garden.

 The Princess

-Vittoria Colonna was born in 1880 in London, where her father was stationed.
-She was part British, on her mother’s side, but her father was the Prince of Paliano, Marcantonio VI Colonna, and Vittoria was brought up as an Italian aristocrat in Rome.
+Vittoria Colonna was born in 1880 in London.
+She was part British, on her mother’s side, but her father was the Prince of Paliano, Marcantonio VI Colonna, and Vittoria grew up as an Italian aristocrat in Rome.

 On the death of his father in 1917, Leone inherited the titles Prince Teano and Duke of Sermoneta, whilst Vittoria became the Princess and Duchess.